Healthcare in England: Common features

 The NHS uses General Practitioners (GPs) to provide primary healthcare and to make referrals to further services as necessary.
 Hospitals then provide more specialist services, including care for patients with psychiatric illnesses, as well as direct access to Accident and Emergency (A&E) departments.
 Pharmacists are able to prescribe medication.
 Community pharmacies are privately owned but have contracts with the national health service to supply prescription drugs.

 The public healthcare system also provides free (at the point of service) ambulance services for emergencies, when patients need the specialist transport only available from ambulance crews or when patients are not fit to travel home by public transport.
 These services are generally supplemented when necessary by the voluntary ambulance services (British Red Cross, St Andrews Ambulance Association and St John Ambulance).
 In specific emergencies, emergency air transport is also provided by naval, military and air force aircraft of whatever type might be appropriate or available on each occasion.

 Dentists can only charge NHS patients at the set rates.
 Dental care is free for patients under 18 years old (19 if still in full-time education), with certain medical conditions, on low incomes or in receipt of welfare benefits.
 About half of the income of dentists in England comes from work sub-contracted from the NHS, however not all dentists choose to do NHS work.

 In England, a fixed NHS prescription charge is payable for up to a three-month supply of each item (£9.35 as of April 2022), regardless of actual cost.
 There are many exemptions from the charge, including patients under 16 years old (18 if still in full-time education), over 60, with certain medical conditions, on low incomes or in receipt of welfare benefits.
 Permanent residents in England who are liable to pay prescription charges can purchase a Prescription Prepayment Certificate (PPC) covering all prescriptions in a specified period.

 When purchasing drugs, the NHS has significant market power that, based on its own assessment of the fair value of the drugs, influences the global price, typically keeping prices lower.
-Several other countries either copy the U.K.'s model or directly rely on the country's assessments for their own decisions on state-financed drug reimbursements.
+Several other countries either copy the UK's model or directly rely on the country's assessments for their own decisions on state-financed drug reimbursements.

+Commissioning

+Integrated care systems (ICSs) were put on a statutory footing in England on 1 July 2022 by the Health and Care Act 2022, replacing clinical commissioning groups.
+A total of 42 ICSs across England now plan and coordinate services, with aims including better integration and reducing health inequalities.